AxelUser/blog/content/007-fixing-csharp-type-pattern-matching/index.md

 }
 ```

-Viola, now not only the bug is fixed, but also the chance of missed type handling is reduced, so in overall we strengthen our type-safety guarantees.
+Voilà, now not only the bug is fixed, but also the chance of missed type handling is reduced, so in overall we strengthen our type-safety guarantees.

 ## Final thoughts